pmjonesg/date-fns-timezone/docs/API.md

 ### index.umd.js

 Main package module first of all for web browsers.
 UMD format, minified.
 Includes all functions from the other modules.
-Make sure, that you include `script` elements for `date-fns` and `timezone-support` on your web page before this one [as documented earlier](#loading).
+Make sure, that you include `script` elements for `date-fns` and `@pmjonesg/timezone-support` on your web page before this one [as documented earlier](#loading).

 ## Functions